Answering from Sure to Uncertain: Uncertainty-Aware Curriculum Learning for Video Question Answering: Experiments

 \subsubsection{Results on NExT-QA}

 We compare our methods with previous ones on NExT-QA.
-The results (accuracy on the validation/testing set) are shown in Table \ref{next}.
+The results (accuracy on the validation/testing set) are shown in Table \ref{res}(right).
 As we can see from the results, our UCLQA$_F$ achieves better performance than the state-of-the-art methods, i.e., IGV \cite{li2022invariant}, ATP \cite{buch2022revisiting} and HQGA \cite{xiao2022video}.
 Specifically, the improvement in the accuracy on descriptive questions are significant compared to previous results.
 As for UCLQA$_F$, it further promotes the performance to a noticeable extent compared to HQGA and UCLQA$_F$.
 Besides, the improvement on causal questions is noteworthy.
 Nevertheless, our methods obtain inferior results on temporal questions.
-We assume the reason is that MASN models the relations among objects across frames, which diminishes the impact of temporal information on answer prediction.
+We assume the reason is that MASN models the relations among objects across frames, which diminishes the impact of temporal information on answer prediction\footnote{Please find the ablation study and more analysis in the supplementary material.}.